amitxv/PC-Tuning/docs/physical-setup.md

 ## BIOS

-- Check Spectre/Meltdown status after using the registry keys in the [Spectre and Meltdown](/docs/post-install.md#spectre-and-meltdown) step.
-If the status in the example images can not be replicated, you may need to roll back microcode on a BIOS level.
-Keep in mind Windows security updates also affect the results, so ideally this should be tested on a fresh Windows partition with internet disconnected
+- Check Spectre, Meltdown and CPU microcode status after following the steps in the [Spectre, Meltdown and CPU Microcode](/docs/post-install.md#spectre-meltdown-and-cpu-microcode) section on your current operating system.
+If you are unable to reproduce the results in the example images, you may need to roll back microcode on a BIOS level

 - Reset all settings to default settings with the option in BIOS to work with a clean slate